 Located in the attractive Northamptonshire market town of Higham Ferrers, Chichele College is a rare surviving example of a chantry college.
 It was founded in 1422 by the locally born Henry Chichele, Archbishop of Canterbury.
 Such colleges, common in England in the 14th and 15th centuries, were groups of priests who shared a communal life which was less strictly controlled than that of a monastery.

 The gatehouse, chapel and other remains of the college buildings survive, and the chapel is now regularly used for art exhibitions.

 Read more about Chichele College's history.

 Before You Go

-Access: There is a small free car park within a two minute walk of the site.
+Parking: There is a small free car park on Saffron Road within a two-minute walk of the site.